muktihari/fit/docs/usage.md

     defer f.Close()

     // f (*os.File) is implementing both io.WriterAt and io.WriteSeeker so it can be used directly.
-    // But to reduce syscall, let's wrap it using buffered writer instead. bw := bufferedwriter.New(f)
+    // But to reduce syscall, let's wrap it using buffered writer for fast encoding.
+Unlike bufio.Writer,
+    // bufferedwriter maintains the underlying io.Writer ability to write at specific byte. bw := bufferedwriter.New(f)
     defer bw.Flush()